 The West Wing which was completed in 1872 has housed many different arms of government over the years.
 However, in November of 2006, this wing of Parliament was refurbished to house the National Heroes Gallery and the Museum of Parliament..

 The Nidhe Synagogue located in Synagogue Lane in Bridgetown is one of the standout heritage sites in this small city.
 Historical records show that this Synagogue was consecrated in 1654 three years before the London synagogue.

-This makes it is the oldest Synagogue in the Western Hemisphere… the current building constructed in 1833 was built to replace the original structure which was destroyed in the hurricane of 1831.
-Today the synagogue still reflects the architecture of the 1830’s is a fitting monument to the many Jews… who fled to the island to escape the religious persecution of the early 1600’s.
+This makes it the oldest Synagogue in the Western Hemisphere… the current building constructed in 1833 was built to replace the original structure which was destroyed in the hurricane of 1831.
+Today the synagogue still reflects the architecture of the 1830s is a fitting monument to the many Jews… who fled to the island to escape the religious persecution of the early 1600s.

-These early Jews brought with them the expertise and technology that was need to improve the local sugar industry.
-The Nidhe Synagogue reflects a unique period in the history of Barbados and commemorates the outstanding contribution by the early Jews to the development of the Barbadian society.
+These early Jews brought with them the expertise and technology that was needed to improve the local sugar industry.
+The Nidhe Synagogue reflects a unique period in the history of Barbados and commemorates the outstanding contribution of the early Jews to the development of Barbadian society.

 St Michael Cathedral Bridgetown Barbados

 Also in historic Bridgetown Barbados you’ll find The St. Michael Cathedral located on St. Michael Rowe.
 This imposing old church is the flagship of the Anglican Church in Barbados Although falling to decay in recent times this beautiful old cathedral was first consecrated in 1665 the same year of the London plaque.